Coding Quests

 Jump and Fall

-Jumping is a state change: the character applies an upward velocity impulse, then gravity takes over until they land.
+Jumping is a state change: apply an upward velocity impulse, then let gravity argue with it until you land.

 GDScript